North America

 • Largest lake: Lake Superior, Canada/USA 32,142 sq miles (83,270 sq km)

-The North American continent can be divided into a number of major structural areas: the Western Cordillera, the Canadian Shield, the Great Plains, and Central Lowlands, and the Appalachians.
-Other smaller regions include the Gulf Atlantic Coastal Plain which borders the southern coast of North America from the southern Appalachians to the Great Plains.
+The North American continent can be divided into several major structural areas: the Western Cordillera, the Canadian Shield, the Great Plains, and Central Lowlands, as well as the Appalachians.
+Other smaller regions include the Gulf Atlantic Coastal Plain, which borders the southern coast of North America from the southern Appalachians to the Great Plains.
 This area includes the expanding Mississippi Delta.
-A chain of volcanic islands, running in an arc around the margin of the Caribbean Plate, lie to the east of the Gulf of Mexico.
+A chain of volcanic islands, running in an arc around the margin of the Caribbean Plate, lies to the east of the Gulf of Mexico.

 Climate